IvanCampos/OpenAI-API/README.md

 * Light & Dark Mode styles
 * Text typewriter effect

+## GPT-4 Support Added
+* This will only work if your OpenAI Account (API Key) has been invited to use the GPT-4 API

 ## Getting Started
 Open jumpstart/openai-api.js and setup your api key with either localStorage or hard-coding: